-Meals can only be deducted as a business expense if they are directly related or associated with the active conduct of a trade or business (with a valid purpose).
+Therefore, meals can be deducted as a business expense if they are directly related or associated with the active conduct of a trade or business (with a valid purpose and documentation).
 Once this test is established, the expense falls into two categories: 50 percent deductible or 100 percent deductible.
 There is an additional caveat that if a meal is considered “lavish and extravagant” under the circumstances, the extra portion attributable to extravagance is not deductible at all.
 Meals with employees or business partners are only deductible if there is a direct or indirect business purpose.
 I’ve listed out common items that fall into each category to press down your taxable income!

 - Food made available to the public for free, usually as part of a promotional campaign.

-- Meals and food as part of a charity-sporting event are fully deductible.
-To qualify, a charitable sporting event must be organized for the primary purpose of benefiting a 501(c)(3) organization (non-profit), must contribute 100 percent of its net proceeds to the organization and must use volunteers for substantially all the work performed in carrying out the event.
+- Meals and food that are part of a charity sporting event are fully deductible.
+To qualify, the event must be organized for the primary purpose of benefiting a 501(c)(3) organization (nonprofit), contribute 100 percent of net proceeds to the organization, and use volunteers for substantially all the work performed in carrying out the event.

 - Generally, any meals during business travel.
 If a portion of a business trip can be considered personal and not related to the business function of the trip, then a portion of the meals expense should also be considered personal and not deductible.